-In the early days of school, we set out Dominoes simply for building and playing.
-The kids make train tracks, buildings, towers, etc., but they are also looking at and taking in DOTS and numbers as they play.
+In the early days of preschool, we set out Dominoes simply for building and playing.
+Our preschoolers make train tracks, buildings, towers, etc., but they are also looking at and taking in DOTS and numbers as they play.
 Dominoes, Dice, and Dots are good ways to introduce mathematical concepts for young children!
 There are MANY ways to use dice and dominoes – below are a few suggestions to try with your children.

 To use the transfer page: